Jon Weinbach: Other Film & TV Projects

 In 2013, Weinbach co-executive produced "Bluegrass Kingdom: The Gospel of Kentucky Basketball."
 The documentary tells the history of the Kentucky Wildcats men's basketball.

 In 2014, Weinbach co-executive produced "Every Street United," with Xbox Entertainment.
 The series followed street soccer players from around the world as they competed to play in a 4v4 street soccer game at the 2014 World Cup.
 He co-wrote and co-executive produced a sports comedy TV series, "The Rebels," with Amazon Studios.
 The series followed a woman after her husband suddenly dies and leaves her as the sole owner of a pro-football team.

 In 2015, he co-executive produced Shaq Inq, a TV comedy movie, that loosely followed Shaq's business empire.
 He co-produced "Kareem: Minority Of One," which documents the life and career of former NBA player Kareem Abdul-Jabbar.
 In 2016, Weinbach wrote and produced Patrick and Zo, which chronicled the relationship between Patrick Ewing and Alonzo Mourning.
 Weinbach executive produced Undrafted, the stories of young men trying achieve their dream of making it to the NFL.
-Weinbach was nominated for two Sports Emmy Awards for his work on Undrafted.He produced L.A.
+Weinbach was nominated for two Sports Emmy Awards for his work on Undrafted.

+He produced L.A.
 Clippers Dance Squad, a reality television series, that featured seven members of a dance team for the Los Angeles Clippers National Basketball Association (NBA) professional basketball team.
 He said of the show, "The women on this dance squad are pursuing their entertainment dreams, living full lives in L.A., and performing for huge crowds.
 We’re incredibly excited to team up with E! and the Clippers to showcase this alluring side of the sports world."

 In 2018, he produced a baseball documentary, “Walk-Off Stories: Improbably Gibson," which documents Kirk Gibson's 1988 World Series home run.

 In 2019, he served as executive producer for "We are LAFC," a ten-part all-access documentary series on Los Angeles FC's inaugural season.

-In 2020, Weinbach executive produced Rulon Gardner Won’t Die.
+In 2020, Weinbach executive produced Rulon Gardner Won't Die.
 The film documents Rulon Gardner's life story from growing up in rural Wyoming to his success at the 2000 Olympic Games in Sydney, where he defeated Aleksandr Karelin and achieved the ‘miracle on the mat.’

+In 2022, he directed The Redeem Team, which follows the story of the 2008 U.S. Olympic Men's Basketball team, and which was touted as "an immediate hit on Netflix" upon its release, and which won the Sports Emmy for Outstanding Long Documentary.
+In 2023, he produced the feature film Air, which recounts the history of Nike executive Sonny Vaccaro, who persuaded Michael Jordan to be the face of the brand.
+The film was directed by Ben Affleck and stars Matt Damon, Affleck, Viola Davis, and Jason Bateman, and The New York Times noted that the message of the film—that Jordan was a real, relatable person and not just a super-talented phenom—was "embraced by critics and audiences."